gomods/athens/docs/content/configuration/storage.md

             # TTL for the lock in seconds.
 Defaults to 300 seconds (5 minutes).
             # Env override: ATHENS_REDIS_LOCK_TTL
             TTL = 300
             # Timeout for acquiring the lock in seconds.
-Defaults to 300 seconds (5 minutes).
+Defaults to 15 seconds.
             # Env override: ATHENS_REDIS_LOCK_TIMEOUT
-            Timeout = 300
+            Timeout = 15
             # Max retries while acquiring the lock.
-Defaults to 300.
+Defaults to 10.
             # Env override: ATHENS_REDIS_LOCK_MAX_RETRIES
             MaxRetries = 10